influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 ```
 ##### Logging

-The Kapacitor service also makes use of logging for monitoring and inspecting its
+The Kapacitor service also makes use of logging to make it possible to monitor
-behavior.
-The path to the log and the log information level get set in
+and inspect its behavior.
+The path to the log and the log threshold get set in
 this table.

 **Example 3 &ndash; The Logging grouping**